PurpleHullPeas/MPMD-AutoBedLevel-Cal/advanced/Advanced_Readme.md

 G1 X43.3 Y-25 Z10 ; Tower Y </br>
 G1 X0 Y50 Z10 ; Tower Z </br>

-Some people try to adjust this manually by physically moving the home sensors.
-This is usually unnecessary if you perform software calibration.
-However, more than a couple of people have started "chasing their own tail" in a sense that they were running around in circles changing both the physical placement and M666 in a loop.
-If you are going to change the physical placement, do that first (with M666 X0 Y0 Z0) and then only do software calibration after that.

-Dennis Brown's Note: </br>
 The physical sensors are best adjusted at the factory.
-They should not be adjusted until after a FW adjustment is done with the M666.
-If one of the tower sensors is significantly lower than the others, that sensor can be adjusted higher mechanically to be close to the others.
+They should not be adjusted until it is time for a firmware adjustment to be done with M666.
+If one of the tower sensors is significantly lower than the others, that sensor can be adjusted higher physically/mechanically to be close to the others.
 Doing so will give more Z height available by the amount of the adjustment.
-It is probably not worth doing unless you can gain more than 1mm.
+It is probably not worth doing unless you can gain more than 1 mm.
 The most likely reason that for one sensor being that far out is because someone other than the factory tried to make a mechanical adjustment (and failed to do it right).

 ### M665 L Diagonal Rod Length (-l), M665 R Delta Radius (-r), and Adjustment Ratio (-ratio)
 [Marlin Reference Page](https://marlinfw.org/docs/gcode/M665.html) </br>